Check Out a List of the Most Popular Day Trading Books Below

 Now this is to not get confused with hyped media or guru talk but with true blue quality information.

 There are a thousand different articles on the best day trading books.
 This one is going to be a little bit different because we have some fresh titles with quality information.
 You may recognize a few of the names of these books.
-However, we’ve tried to include a few books that are more up-to-date on today’s trading styles.
+However, we've tried to include a few books that are more up-to-date on today's trading styles.
+Check out our stock market books page for a list of both day trading books and swing trading books that we recommend.

 No this is not to say that the older trading books can't help you out immensely.
 However, it is always good to at least look at some new information that just might give you that new edge.